nodejitsu/nodejitsu-npm/README.md

 # nodejitsu-npm

-A simple CLI utility to help you get started with a Nodejitsu Private NPM!
+A simple CLI utility to help you get started with a Nodejitsu Private npm!

 ## Getting started!